dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

 A new concept called Tracker Ownership is introduced from 2.30.
 This introduces a new organisation unit association for a TrackedEntity - Program combination.
 We call this the Owner (or Owning) Organisation unit of a TrackedEntity in the context of a Program.
 The Owner organisation unit is used to decide access privileges when reading and writing tracker data related to a program.
-This along with the Program's [Access Level](#webapi_nti_access_level) configuration decides the access behaviour for program related data (Enrollments and Events).
+This, along with the Program's [Access Level](#webapi_nti_access_level) configuration, decides the access behavior for Program-related data (Enrollments and Events).
-A user can access a TrackedEntity's Program data, if the corresponding Owner OrganisationUnit for that TrackedEntity-Program combination falls under the users organisation unit scope (Search/Capture).
+A user can access a TrackedEntity's Program data if the corresponding Owner OrganisationUnit for that TrackedEntity-Program combination falls under the user's organisation unit scope (Search/Capture).
 For Programs that are configured with access level  *OPEN* or *AUDITED* , the Owner OrganisationUnit has to be in the user's search scope.
-For Programs that are configured with access level  *PROTECTED* or *CLOSED* , the Owner OrganisationUnit has to be in the user's capture scope to be able to access the corresponding program data for the specific trackedEntity.
+For Programs that are configured with access level  *PROTECTED* or *CLOSED* , the Owner OrganisationUnit has to be in the user's capture scope to be able to access the corresponding program data for the specific tracked entity.

-#### Tracker Ownership Override : Break the Glass
+#### Tracker Ownership Override: Break the Glass

 <!--DHIS2-SECTION-ID:webapi_nti_tracker_ownership_override-->

 It is possible to temporarily override this ownership privilege for a program that is configured with an access level of *PROTECTED*.
-Any user will be able to temporarily gain access to the program related data, if the user specifies a reason for accessing the TrackedEntity-Program data.
+Any user will be able to temporarily gain access to the Program related data if the user specifies a reason for accessing the TrackedEntity-Program data.
 This act of temporarily gaining access is termed as *breaking the glass*.
-Currently, the temporary access is granted for 3 hours.
+Currently, temporary access is granted for 3 hours.
 DHIS2 audits breaking the glass along with the reason specified by the user.
 It is not possible to gain temporary access to a program that has been configured with an access level of *CLOSED*.
 To break the glass for a TrackedEntity-Program combination, the following POST request can be used:

-    /api/33/tracker/ownership/override?trackedEntityInstance=DiszpKrYNg8
+    /API/33/tracker/ownership/override?trackedEntityInstance=DiszpKrYNg8
       &program=eBAyeGv0exc&reason=patient+showed+up+for+emergency+care

 #### Tracker Ownership Transfer